LivingLogic/LivingLogic.Python.xist/README.rst

 Download
 --------

-XIST is available for download from the `download diretory`_ or from the Cheeseshop_.
+XIST is available for download from the `download directory`_ or from the Cheeseshop_.

 .. _download directory: http://python.livinglogic.de/download/